CloudSentri/.github/PULL_REQUEST_TEMPLATE/basic.md

 # THIS PROJECT IS IN MAINTENANCE MODE.
 We accept pull-requests for Bug Fixes **ONLY**.
-NO NEW FEATURES ACCEPTED!
+NO NEW FEATURES ACCEPTED

 <!--- Provide a general summary of your changes in the Title above -->